Last Updated: 07/19/2015

 MAKE YOUR OWN CALLING SEQUENCES....
 You can rename the calling sounds and the silence files and load them to your MP3 player in the order you want them to play.
 It is like making a play list.
 Or you can download Audacity a free, open source software for recording and editing sounds.
 It is available for Mac OS X, Microsoft Windows, GNU/Linux, and other operating systems.
 Here is a link on how Audacity could be used to create your own sequence.

-and you can concentrate on any approaching coyotes without fiddling around with
+can concentrate on any approaching coyotes without fiddling around

 Download 20-min-sequence.mp3.
 10.563MB 20:34 Min:Sec